 Commenter Comment Responses USFWS-1 4.2 Environmental and Operational Conditions FL discussed project generation, but did not present any analysis of a correlation between generation and eel collection rate.
 FL also did not present any analysis of the effect that spill flows may have on eel collection rate, but made an unsupported statement that "Data suggests that spill at the Turners Falls Dam does not affect collection rate at the traps."
-Generation varied over the course of eel collection estimate could be achieved.
-We agree with the US generation over a two to three day period would no Additional analysis of the collected data is needed, although since collections of eels from the traps were done every 2 or 3 days, it is not clear that assessing average conditions over the trapping period will provide meaningful results.
+Additional analysis of the collected data is needed, although since collections of eels from the traps were done every 2 or 3 days, it is not clear that assessing average conditions over the trapping period will provide meaningful results.
 In addition, we note that, while average daily river flow may be a relevant metric for large-scale movement cues for juvenile eels, it is not as relevant to near field migration and attraction to the temporary eelways and collection devices.
-No statistical test was used to assess correlation be in which spill occurred during the study period.
-He (Figure 4.2-6) such that trends could be visualized MADFW-1 The Division believes that some additional analysis of the collected data is needed as FL discusses Project generation but does not present any analysis of a correlation between generation and eel collection rate.
-FL also does not present any analysis of the effect that spill flows may have on eel collection rate, but makes an unsupported statement that " spill at the Turners Falls Dam does not affect collection rate at the traps ."
+Generation varied over the course of eel collection and given the temporal scale of eel collection, no valid correlation estimate could be achieved.
+We agree with the USFWS that assessing eel collection rate in correlation with average generation over a two to three day period would not provide meaningful results; therefore the analysis was not conducted.
+No statistical test was used to assess correlation between spill and eel collection rate due to the low number of instances in which spill occurred during the study period.
+However, the eel collection rate was plotted in conjunction with spill (Figure 4.2-6) such that trends could be visualized.
+MADFW-1 The Division believes that some additional analysis of the collected data is needed as FL discusses Project generation but does not present any analysis of a correlation between generation and eel collection rate.
+FL also does not present any analysis of the effect that spill flows may have on eel collection rate, but makes an unsupported statement that "spill at the Turners Falls Dam does not affect collection rate at the traps."
 See USFWS-1.